Retirement is such a part of our cultural fabric that it’s viewed as a basic human right.

-For much of American history, people simply worked until they were too sick to work anymore.
+For much of American history, people worked until they were too sick to work anymore.
 The idea that a healthy person would voluntarily stop working — regardless of their age — was considered an extravagance privy only to the ultra-rich.

 American culture changed after World War II.
 Retirement shifted from a luxury to a basic right, an entitlement of age.
 Corporate pensions, coupled with government Social Security, put retirement within reach of every American worker.

-Retirement is no longer an”entitlement.”
-It’s a “luxury.”
+Retirement is no longer an entitlement.
+It’s a luxury.

-… unless you grab it by the reins.
+And it’s a luxury you may not experience … unless you grab it by the reins.

 Retirement is not a God-given right.
 With Social Security in question, pensions disappearing, and your own life expectancy growing, you cannot expect retirement on a silver platter.
-If you wait even to age 30 before you start planning for it, you’re behind the game.